Flights from the USA and Canada

 The airports in Scotland enjoy excellent year-round air links with most European and Scandinavian countries to Aberdeen, Edinburgh, Glasgow, Glasgow Prestwick and Inverness.
 There are also seasonal flights from Sumburgh Airport in Shetland to Bergen in Norway, and from Inverness Airport to Geneva in Switzerland.
-The best way to find the most competitive fares for flying to Scotland is to search on comparison sites such as SkyScanner, Expedia, Cheapflights and GoEuro.
+The best way to find the most competitive fares for flying to Scotland is to search on comparison sites such as SkyScanner, Expedia, Cheapflights, GoEuro and DiscountMyFlights.

 Flights from the Middle East